markpatton/pass-uber-interleaved/pass-core/README.md

 * PASS_CORE_DATABASE_USERNAME=pass
 * PASS_CORE_DATABASE_PASSWORD=moo
 * PASS_CORE_PORT=8080
+* PASS_CORE_LOG_DIR=${java.io.tmpdir}/pass-core
+* PASS_CORE_BACKEND_USER=backend
+* PASS_CORE_BACKEND_USER=moo
 * PASS_CORE_JAVA_OPTS="-Djavax.persistence.schema-generation.database.action=create"
-* PASS_CORE_BASE_URL
+* PASS_CORE_BASE_URL=http://localhost:8080
-  * Used when building relationship links.
-This property does not have a default value and must be defined in your environment.
-The `pass-core-main/.env` is intended to be used for local testing of pass-core in isolation.
-If we want to use this in the local PASS demo environment, for example, we would specify `PASS_CORE_BASE_URL=https://pass.local`
+  * Used when services send URLs to the client such as relationship links.

+The environment variables in `pass-core-main/.env` are intended to be used for local testing of pass-core in isolation.
+For the local PASS demo environment, for example, we would specify `PASS_CORE_BASE_URL=https://pass.local`

+# Access control

+This application is meant to be deployed behind a proxy which ensures clients are authenticated.
+Clients either have a backend or submitter role.
+The backend can do everything.
+The submitter is restricted to creating and modifying certain objects in the data model.
+The submitter has full access to all other services.

+A request which has gone through the proxy must have headers set which give information about the client.
+The client is mapped to a PASS User object.
+That object is created if the client is formerly unknown.
+If the client is already known, the existing client User object updated with any new information.
+In this case the client will have a submitter role.

+If a request has not gone through the proxy, it must be authenticated with HTTP basic.
+This is used for requests coming from the backend.
+Note the environment variables above which set the backend user credentials.

 # Using JSON API